Ex Post Conditions for the Exactness of Optimal Power Flow Conic Relaxations: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{onvex} relaxations of the optimal power flow problem (OPF) are ubiquitous in the power systems literature.
-Specifically, these represent relaxations to the alternating current (AC) optimal power flow formulation (\texttt{AC-OPF}) first presented in~\cite{carpentier}.
+The optimal power flow (OPF) problem consists of minimizing generation costs in an electric network while ensuring that all loads are adequately supplied and that the transmission physical constraints are met.
+The alternating current (AC) optimal power flow (\texttt{AC-OPF}), first presented in \cite{carpentier}, is of primary importance to the grid operator for the safe, reliable operation of the system while minimizing operational costs.
+However, the \texttt{AC-OPF} is, in general, NP-hard \cite{nphard}.
+For this reason, convex relaxations of the \texttt{AC-OPF} are ubiquitous in the power systems literature \cite{taylor2015convex, coffrin2018convex}.
 The widespread adoption of these methods is due to their computational efficiency in providing lower bounds to the \texttt{AC-OPF}.
 The computational efficiency of convex relaxations also enables the integration of mixed-integer constraints, necessary for unit commitment or network reconfiguration problems~\cite{low2014convex, Survey2019, taylor2015convex}.
-An important advantage of a convex relaxation over a convex approximation, e.g., the linearized OPF~\cite{taylor2015convex}, is that a relaxation can provide an exact result while taking much less computational resources.
+An important advantage of a convex relaxation over a convex approximation, e.g., the linearized OPF~\cite{taylor2015convex}, is that a relaxation can provide an exact result while taking much less computational resources than the original problem.

-Two main categories of relaxations to the OPF have been presented: a first leveraging semidefinite programming and a second relying on second-order cone programming.
-The semidefinite relaxation of the OPF (\texttt{OPF-SDR}) was introduced in~\cite{SDRIntro} and the second-order cone relaxation (\texttt{OPF-SOCR}) in~\cite{SOCRIntro}.
-For the OPF problem, there exist conditions under which conic relaxations are exact.
-For instance, the \texttt{OPF-SDR} approach is exact for radial networks while \texttt{OPF-SOCR} is exact for radial networks if line limits are not considered and loads can be over-served~\cite{low2014convex2}.
-The \texttt{OPF-SOCR} formulation presents a distinct computational advantage relative to \texttt{OPF-SDR} being much quicker to solve given the maturity of off-the-shelf commercial conic solvers.
-Because \texttt{OPF-SOCR} is in fact a relaxation of \texttt{OPF-SDR}, the speed of \texttt{SOCR-OPF} is obtained at the expense of looser upper bound on the optimality gap.